thenriq/thenriq-code-institute_project3/README.md

 ### Future features

-* Allow customer to preview his cart after the purchase is completed
+* Allow customer to preview its cart after the purchase is completed
 * Give customer the option to scrap the sale after basket already contain items

 ## Data Model